 As smoking has an adverse effect on Crohn’s Disease, patients are encouraged to quit.

 Older adults with chronic inflammation of the gastrointestinal tract may develop dementia more than seven years earlier than those without the condition, according to a new study by researchers at UC San Francisco and Taipei Veterans General Hospital in Taiwan.
 [Ref]

 Crohn’s Disease Treatment and Therapy

 There’s currently no cure for Crohn’s disease, so the aim of treatment is to stop the inflammatory process, relieve symptoms (induce and maintain remission) and avoid surgery wherever possible.

 Treatment includes: drugs, nutritional supplements and surgery, or a combination of these treatments.
 The goal of treatment is to control the inflammation, correct nutritional deficiencies, and relieve symptoms such as abdominal pain, diarrhoea and rectal bleeding.

-Most Crohn’s patients will be treated with drugs, including 5-ASA therapies (eg: mesalazine) and steroids, which control or reduce the inflammation.
-The 2 medicines used mostly to treat Crohn’s disease in the UK are called infliximab and adalimumab.
-These target a protein called tumour necrosis factor-alpha (TNF-alpha), which is believed to be responsible for the inflammation associated with Crohn’s.
-Infliximab is given as a drip into a vein in your arm (known as an infusion) in hospital.
-Adalimumab is given as an injection, and it may be possible for you, a family member or a friend to be taught how to give it, so you don’t need to visit hospital for every treatment.
+Most Crohn’s patients will be treated with drugs, including 5-ASA therapies and steroids, which control or reduce the inflammation.
+Other medicines used mostly to treat Crohn’s disease in the UK target a protein called tumour necrosis factor-alpha (TNF-alpha), which is believed to be responsible for the inflammation associated with Crohn’s.

 Surgery can significantly improve the quality of life in some individuals, but recurrence of the disease after surgery is common.